ampproject/amp.dev/content/docs/get_started/technical_overview.md

-The time it takes to do style-recalculations and layouts are restricted by DOM size, so the iframe recalculations are very fast compared to a recalculating styles and layout for the page.
+The time it takes to do style-recalculations and layouts are restricted by DOM size, so the iframe recalculations are very fast compared to recalculating styles and layout for the page.

 ## All CSS must be inline and size-bound